jmtd/wadc/readme.txt

 where type you have to take from uds.txt, or better still use monsters.h / pickups.h / decoration.h / spawns.h include files instead.

+	friendly

+toggles the 'friendly' flag of monsters.
+Friendly monsters are a Boom feature. 'friendly' defaults to off.

 	linetype(type,tag)

 Sets the current type & tag for lines being drawn.
 Needs to be reset to 0